ebajcar/web10199_worksheets/syst10199/worksheets/worksheet_11.md

 #### Exercise 5
-In previous worksheet (worksheet 9, exercise 5), you were asked to create a table named “student” using phpMyAdmin on dev.fast.sheridanc.on.ca.
+In previous worksheet (worksheet 9, exercise 5), you were asked to create a table named “product” using phpMyAdmin on dev.fast.sheridanc.on.ca.
 Assuming you followed the instructions, you created it as follows:

 ```
 CREATE TABLE product (